 ETH Zurich & CSH External Faculty and Science Advisory Board

-Gerhard Schmitt is professor emeritus of Information Architecture at the Swiss Federal Institute of Technology Zurich (ETH Zurich), former Vice President of ETH Zurich and founding director of the Singapore–ETH Centre.
+Gerhard Schmitt is professor emeritus of Information Architecture at the Swiss Federal Institute of Technology Zurich (ETH Zurich), founding director of the Singapore–ETH Centre.
 He holds degrees of the Technical University of Munich (TUM) and a master of architecture from the University of California, Berkeley.

 Gerhard’s research focuses on urban metabolism with the associated emissions, smart cities and linking Big Data with urban design, urban models, simulation and visualization.
 He and his team developed and taught the first massive open online courses on future cities and liveable cities.